OfficeDev/Project-docs-pr/api/DeletedPublishedAssignment.md

 ### REST Interface

-This resource supports GET HTTP command.
+This resource supports PUT, MERGE, and DELETE HTTP command.

 <!-- The following endpoint is for an assignment.
 I don't know how to edit it for DeletedPublishedAssignment.